pypiserver/pypiserver/README.rst

   no releases found on pypi for PyXML, Pymacs, mercurial, setuptools

   # update raven from 1.4.3 to 1.4.4
-  pip -q install --no-deps -i http://pypi.python.org/simple -d /home/ralf/packages/mirror raven==1.4.4
+  pip -q install --no-deps  --extra-index-url http://pypi.python.org/simple -d /home/ralf/packages/mirror raven==1.4.4

   # update greenlet from 0.3.3 to 0.3.4
-  pip -q install --no-deps -i http://pypi.python.org/simple -d /home/ralf/packages/mirror greenlet==0.3.4
+  pip -q install --no-deps  --extra-index-url http://pypi.python.org/simple -d /home/ralf/packages/mirror greenlet==0.3.4

 It first prints for each package a single character after checking the available versions on pypi.
 A dot means the package is up-to-date, 'u'